 Verbal communication can be used in a smaller work environment, However, this can be unreliable since we are all busy and may forget what was said in the conversation.
 Communicating verbally with your employees allows for more understanding in the moment but more confusion later on.

 A more reliable way of communicating with your employees is online.
-Whether it be through email or a scheduling app.
+Whether it be through email or an employee scheduling app.
 Online communication allows for a more organized and reliable way to know what is going on with your employees.
 This is perfect for not only larger work environments, but for jobs that are off-site.